mgenrique/hassos_prophet_addon/prophet-influx-multi-addon/README.md

 A Docker image based on python:3.11-slim that contains precompiled libraries necessary to use Prophet in Python and connect to the InfluxDB client.

 The Add-on build a lightweight Docker container based in that image and implements a REST API based on FastAPI for time series forecasting using Meta's (formerly Facebook) Prophet model, enabling easy forecasting based on historical data.
+[Prophet](https://facebook.github.io/prophet/).
 Ideal for generating real-time predictions within Home Assistant.
-Use it inside your Python code in you own custom component
+Use it inside your Python code in you own custom component.

+It also uses the InfluxDB database that can be installed with the official Addon at [InfluxDB addon](https://github.com/hassio-addons/addon-influxdb)
+To date, this addon runs version 1.8 of Influx, so the recommended query format is InfluxQL.
+The use of Flux-type queries specific to InfluxDB V2 has not been tested, although it is possible to use them in the Chronograph interface of the Addon.
+InfluxDB 2's token-based authentication processes are not supported.

 ## Features
 - **REST API**: Receives JSON-formatted data and returns predictions in JSON.